 The biopsy procedure doesn’t harm the embryos, as the cells that are removed come from those that eventually form the placentas.
 However, it is a highly challenging microscopic procedure – so there was a lot of pressure to do it right!

 After performing the biopsies, we then had to send the cells from each embryo to another country, where there was a specialist lab capable of performing the SCD assay (which is like a DNA test).
-Meanwhile, the embryology team in Ghana froze the embryos to await the results and I then travelled back to Leicester, just before the first UK lockdown was announced a few days after landing back in the UK!
+Meanwhile, the embryology team cryopreserved the embryos to await the results.
+Meantime we travelled back to Leicester...and just in time, before the first UK lockdown was announced a few days after landing back in the UK!

 We kept in touch with the clinic to find out the results.
 These were provided a couple of weeks latere and showed that just one embryo did not have the SCD trait!
 The couple were contacted to tell them the news.
 They were then schedueld for a "frozen embryo transfer", whereby only the unaffected embryo was scheduled to be thawed and transferred.

-I was delighted when the clinic contacted me earlier this month to let me know that on 4th February 2021, a healthy baby boy was born SCD free.
+We were delighted when the clinic contacted us on 4th February 2021 to let us know that on a healthy baby boy was born SCD free.

 You can find the news article here to read more about this amazing achievement.